 These deep stabilizing muscles support the internal organs such as your liver, colon and stomach and stabilize your spine when lifting a load.
-They are not muscles you can see; they lie beneath the superficial "six pack" also know as the rectus abdominis.
-The reason I say superficial is because they rectus abdominis muscles are the top layer of muscles which you can see and touch.
-Their role is important ( flexion and some stabilization of the trunk), but they do not have as much responsibility as the TVA.
+They are not muscles you can see; they lie beneath the superficial "six pack" also known as the rectus abdominis.
+The reason I say superficial is because the rectus abdominis muscles are the top layer of muscles which you can see and touch.
+Their role ( flexion and some stabilization of the trunk) is important,, but they do not have as much responsibility as the TVA.

 If you were to recall your movements for the day, do you notice that you are always leaning forward?
 Think about your posture while you are texting, cooking, eating, using the computer, attending to your children, etc. Our movements are like doing mini crunches daily.
 And then what do we do?
 We go to the gym and do 300 hundred more crunches to strengthen our core.

 More forward moving motions are not the answer.
 If you want to strengthen your core correctly, here are three exercises for you to do over a six-week period.
 If you are a beginner, take it slow and build up to the recommended repetitions and sets.
 Perhaps start with one set of each exercise then build up to two and then three.
 If you do too much too fast, you are more susceptible to injury.
 So here goes!

 Before you can begin to do more challenging exercises, it is important to understand how to activate your transverse abdominals (TAV).
 Remember, these muscles are responsible for stabilizing your spine and supporting your internal organs.
 To do this exercise, stand on all fours, inhale and let your belly fall to the floor.